zadr/swift-module-diff/README.md

 7. Be able to click into a framework to see all modifications to types, and members (additions, deprecations, etc)

 #### Things Left To Do
 Swift is a big and evolving language, so it is likely that edge-cases are broken, or lesser-used features are missing.
-This tool is still under development, and some known gaps are:
+This tool is still under development.

-- [ ] default values in function parameters
-- [ ] tracking headerdoc changes
+All major Swift language features are now tracked!
+For a comprehensive list of supported features, see `MISSING_FEATURES.md`.

 And there are some other features that could be nice to have, such as: